taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/05-local-state-react-advanced.md

 }
 ~~~~~~~~

-Third, in your component C, below component D, you could consume the context object.
+Third, in your component C, somewhere below component D, you can consume the context object.
 Notice that component A doesn’t need to pass down anything via component D in the props so that it reaches component C.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~